 Weeping cherry trees are ornamental trees that are members of the Prunus genus.
 They are often grown from grafts placed on standard rootstocks.
 Grafting branches onto rootstocks helps to ensure uniform appearances and protects against disease and pests.
 Ornamental trees are noted for their shallow, spreading root systems and need for consistent irrigation.
 Most weeping cherry trees are hardy in U.S. Department of Agriculture plant zones 5 to 8.

 In nature, weeping cherry trees are often cross-pollinated and result with seeds that do not grow true to the parent plant.
 By grafting a particular tree to a specific rootstock, growers can accurately predict what the mature plant will look like.

 Nurseries propagate most ornamental species, including weeping cherry, via grafts.
 A known rootstock is chosen for characteristics like height, growth habit and disease resistance.
 A young branch is taken from a donor plant and grafted on the rootstock.
 Size can also be controlled by rootstock.
-Dwarf varieties grow from dwarf rootstock.
-Weeping cherry species, like Pendula, are grafted onto straight rootstock and grow into a graceful, weeping tree.
+Dwarf weeping trees grow from dwarf rootstock.
+Weeping cherry trees are grafted onto straight rootstock and grow into a graceful, weeping tree.

 Weeping cherry trees of all species and cultivars feature root systems that are similar to those of other ornamental trees within the Prunus genus.
 Tree roots are usually 2 feet underground and spread to the width of the tree's canopy.

 Weeping cherry trees have heights up to 30 feet.
 Weeping varieties have the potential to spread up to 25 feet.
 Allow for both canopy growth and root growth.
 While cherry tree roots aren't generally aggressive growers that damage structures, it is best to avoid planting weeping cherry trees near pavement and walkways.